HartiganHM/barbershop-challenge/README.md

 npm run build-css
 ```

-This will allow `node-sass-chokidar` to build the `.css` files that all of the `.js` require when running.
+This will allow `node-sass-chokidar` to build the `.css` files that all of the `.js` files require when running.

 You should now be ready to start the application!
 Run the following command to boot it up: